 Author: Wendy Allen

-Wendy Allen recently celebrated her 16 year anniversary at Simpson Strong-Tie.
-She is the Field Engineering Manager of Simpson’s Strong-Tie Concrete Construction Products and was a Senior Field Engineer earlier in her career at Simpson.
-With constant exposure to the concerns of the Engineering community she has made it a passion to try to help Engineers understand cracked concrete code provisions and to assist by providing solutions for those dealing with the resulting design issues.
-During her career she was nominated and elected to serve a 2 year term on SEAONC (Structural Engineers of Northern California) Board of Directors from 2013 to 2015.
-Previous to joining Simpson Strong-Tie, she worked for several years as a consulting structural engineer designing high-end residential, multi-family, and retail projects in the Bay Area.
+Wendy Allen, P.E. has been part of Simpson Strong-Tie's Northwest Engineering team for more than 20 years.
+As a Senior Field Engineer, she has had constant exposure to the concerns of the Engineering community and has made it a passion to try to help Engineers understand complex code provisions and assist by providing solutions for those dealing with the resulting design issues.
+During her career she was elected to serve a 2 year term on SEAONC (Structural Engineers of Northern California) Board of Directors from 2013 to 2015.
+Previous to joining Simpson Strong-Tie, she worked as a consulting structural engineer in the Bay Area.
 Hailing from Southern California, Wendy graduated from UC San Diego with a Structural Engineering degree and is a licensed P.E, In her spare time Wendy likes to mtn. bike, ski or hike in the Lake Tahoe area.

 How Should I Determine a Tension Test Load?
 Guidelines on Proof Loading Adhesive Anchors